roshanibankar/construction-finance/README.md

-## construction finance for architectural real-estate geeks
+## construction finance for architectural geeks